whitwong/pwa-practice/README.md

 This README is a container for the notes I'm keeping while going through the video tutorials.

+### **manifest.json**
+Requirement for PWA.
+Object contains essential information about PWA.
+- name: App name that will appear on splash screen
+- short_name: App name that will appear on device Home Screen
+- start_url: Route that app will initialize at
+- display: Set to standalone.
+This will enable app to appear without the browser bar and look more like a native app
+- background_color: Color of splash screen
+- theme_color: Tints UI elements with this color
+- orientation: Orientation app initially opens to, in this case it's portrait
+- icons: Array of objects pointing to image assets.
+Used for Home Screen and splash screen icons.

 ### **Android Emulator**
 1. Open Android Studio
 1. Open Chrome browser